Dynamics of forced and unforced autophoretic particles: Problem formulation

 where $p$ is the dynamic pressure, and subject to the following boundary conditions

 where

 and

-The far-field speed $U$ in eq.~(\ref{eq:far_field_vel}) is unknown \textit{a priori}, and is determined iteratively by requiring that the total hydrodynamic force on the particle in the $z$-direction is zero at all times.
+The far-field speed $U$ in eq.~(\ref{eq:far_field_vel}) is unknown \textit{a priori}, and is determined by requiring that the total hydrodynamic force on the particle in the $z$-direction is at all times is equal to $-6\pi\epsilon$.
 The presumed axisymmetry of the problem permits us to rewrite the velocity field in terms of the Stokes streamfunction $\psi$,

 Taking the curl of the Stokes equations and introducing the vorticity vector $\boldsymbol{\omega}=\bnabla\times\boldsymbol{v}$ eliminates the pressure from the governing equations, resulting in the following system of coupled partial differential equations,